fommil/fpmortals/manuscript/introduction.md

 `Terminal[Now]` and use it in our tests.

 But the code is horrible!
-Let's use the `implicit class` Scala language feature (aka "enriching" or "ops") to give `C` some nicer methods when there is an implicit `Execution` available.
+Let's use the `implicit class` Scala language feature (aka "enriching", "ops" or "syntax") to give `C` some nicer methods when there is an implicit `Execution` available.
 We'll call these methods `flatMap` and `map` for reasons that will become clearer in a moment:

 {lang="text"}
 ~~~~~~~~